Airbnb has a plan to fix cleaning fees

 If everyone hates Airbnb cleaning fees, why still charge them?

 For hosts who clean the rentals themselves, the money might cover the cost of cleaning supplies.
-Often, that money is simply passed on to professional housekeeping services who handle the cleaning.
+Often, that money is simply passed on to professional housekeeping services that handle the cleaning.

 The cleaning costs for Airbnb hosts are often higher than those for hotels because they likely can’t take advantage of economies of scale.
 For example, hotels have commercial-size laundry machines.
 Plus, listings are typically spread out geographically, so there’s the inefficiency of traveling miles between properties.
 And short-term rentals typically are much larger and have more space to clean (such as kitchens) than hotel rooms.